In Indian student's gang rape, murder, two worlds collide

 Girija Shankar, a student, said: "Our heads hang in shame because of the brutal act of these men.
 They must reap what they have sown."

-The house of one of the accused was locked, with neighbours saying his family had left the city to escape the shame and anger.
-Meena, a 45-year-old neighbour, said she had wanted to join the protests that followed the rape, but was too scared.
+The house of one of the accused was locked, with neighbors saying his family had left the city to escape the shame and anger.
+Meena, a 45-year-old neighbor, said she had wanted to join the protests that followed the rape, but was too scared.

 "You never know when a mob may attack this slum and attack our houses.
 But we want to say we're as angry as the entire nation.
 We want them to be hanged," she said.